What is a Medigap Plan F High Deductible Plan?

 Once you reach your deductible, the Medigap Plan F High Deductible plan has low premiums compared to regular Plan F policies, though it comes with a cost.
 That cost is an annual deductible amounting to $2,370 in the year 2021.

 One way to determine which plan is right for you is to take the annual premiums of a Plan F and compare it to the annual premiums of the Medigap Plan F High Deductible Plan.
 Then add the deductible to that amount.
 It should be an easy comparison, except that you need to add in the “hassle factor.”.
 If you like the idea of not having to keep track of how much you spent, then this plan might not be for you.

-Here's an example for a 65-year-old in San Diego County, compiled in June 2018.
+Here's an example for a 70-year-old in San Diego County, compiled in November of 2020.

 If the Medigap Plan F High Deductible could be more money, then why would you want to purchase this instead of a regular Plan F?

 Usually, it's because you are willing to gamble a bit.
 You are very healthy and don't anticipate going to the doctor.
 Yes, you are taking a little bit of a gamble.
 But the difference between the two plans (not counting the deductible) is $2244 – $460.44 or $1783.56.
 So if you are very healthy, and don't see the doctor very often, your gamble would pay off over a thousand dollars!

 Another time to consider a Plan F High Deductible is when you don't want to be restricted by Medicare Advantage Plan Rules, but the monthly premium for a Plan F is beyond your reach.

 This plan might be a great alternative since you'll be able to see any doctor in the USA who accepts Medicare Part B.